 Those who know what easements are have no need to shy away from challenges as a (future) homeowner.
-An example of what homeowners need to know about easements can be seen in the following example with the couple Fabienne and Christian.
+The various aspects associated with easements that homeowners need to know about can be seen in the following example with the couple Fabienne and Christian.

 - Which easements are significant for homeowners?

 - What can you do if your easement rights are violated?

 Land easements and personal easements define fundamental rights

 Easements entail more than just restrictions, and also grant a number of freedoms.
 Fabienne and Christian are now familiarizing themselves with ground leases and rights-of-way.

 In return for paying ground rent, Fabienne and Christian can be granted a ground lease by a landowner in the form of a personal easement.
 In many cases, municipalities own plots of land and grant ground leases on them accordingly.
 This ground lease allows the couple to build their owner-occupied home on the land belonging to another party.
 If the ground lease is independent and permanent, it can be added to the land records as a plot of land.
 It is then treated in essentially the same way as a regular independent property, i.e. it can be sold, inherited, or encumbered with liens on real estate.